Target species

 iv) For the treatment and metaphylaxis of Enzootic Pneumonia caused by Mycoplasma hyopneumoniae,including infections complicated by Pasteurella multocida susceptible to tiamulin.
 The dosage is 20 mg tiamulin hydrogen fumarate/kg body weight (equivalent to 16 ml of product/100 kg body weight) administered daily for 5 consecutive days.

-Chickens (laying hens)
+Chickens (layer hens)

 For the treatment and metaphylaxis of Chronic Respiratory Disease caused by Mycoplasma gallisepticum and Airsacculitis and Infectious Synovitis caused by Mycoplasma synoviae. the dosage is 25 mg tiamulin hydrogen fumarate/kg body weight (equivalent to 20 ml of product/100 kg body weight) administered daily for the period of 3 to 5 consecutive days.